Firewall Ports and Protocols Requirements for Tanzu Kubernetes Grid Integrated Edition Management Console

-If you are unable to implement your security policy using these methods, refer to the table below, which identifies the flows between the system components in an Enterprise PKS Management Console deployment.
+If you are unable to implement your security policy using these methods, refer to the table below, which identifies the flows between the system components in an Tanzu Kubernetes Grid Integrated Edition Management Console deployment.

-Notes: The Source Component is IP address of the Enterprise PKS Management Console appliance VM.
+Notes: The Source Component is IP address of the Tanzu Kubernetes Grid Integrated Edition Management Console VM.

-In a standard Enterprise PKS deployment, it is assumed that Ops Manager and BOSH are already deployed before you deploy Enterprise PKS.
-This is not the case with Enterprise PKS deployments from the management console, in which you do not know the IP addresses in the deployment network that will be assigned to PKS API VM, BOSH VM, and Ops Manager VM.
-As a consequence, it is recommended to create a firewall rule that allows access by the management console appliance VM to the entire deployment subnet.
+In a standard Tanzu Kubernetes Grid Integrated Edition deployment, it is assumed that Ops Manager and BOSH are already deployed before you deploy Tanzu Kubernetes Grid Integrated Edition.
+This is not the case with Tanzu Kubernetes Grid Integrated Edition deployments from the management console, in which you do not know the IP addresses in the deployment network that will be assigned to TKGI API VM, BOSH VM, and Ops Manager VM.
+As a consequence, it is recommended to create a firewall rule that allows access by the management console VM to the entire deployment subnet.

 |Source Component||Destination Component||Destination Protocol||Destination Port||Service|

 |Management Console VM||All System Components||TCP||443||https|

 |Management Console VM||Cloud Foundry BOSH Director||TCP||25555||bosh director rest api|